The New Daughter: Plot

-John James (Kevin Costner), a recently divorced novelist, moves into an old house in rural South Carolina with his teenage daughter, Louisa (Ivana Baquero), and young son, Sam (Gattlin Griffith).
-John and Louisa's relationship is strained; she accuses him of having never loved her mother and ruining everything.

-On the family's first night in the house, Louisa hears strange noises outside her bedroom window.
+Recently divorced novelist John James moves into an old house in rural South Carolina with his teenage daughter, Louisa, and young son, Sam.
+The house is locally infamous for the disappearance of Sarah Wayne, a woman who lived there.
+On their first night in the house, Louisa hears strange noises.
 Unseen by her is a humanoid creature lurking outside on the roof.

-The following day, while exploring the surrounding fields and forest, the children come across a large mound.
-Louisa is instantly attracted to it, but Sam is reluctant to go near it.
+The following day, while exploring the surrounding fields and forest, the children find a large mound.
+John later finds Louisa's pet cat mutilated near the house.

-In town, John learns that his house is locally infamous for the disappearance of a woman who lived there.
-Upon returning home, he finds Louisa's pet cat mutilated near the house.

-Louisa returns to the mound after school and, while relaxing in the sunshine, hears strange noises.
-As Louisa hears what sounds like approaching animal growls, the film jump-cuts to John cutting his hand while washing dishes.
-That night John finds a trail of muddy footprints leading from the open front door to the bathroom.
-Louisa is inside with the door locked, sitting in the tub as the shower washes her extremely muddied body.
-The muddy water is shown turning red with blood as it reaches the drain.
-Later that night, John finds Louisa sleepwalking.
-When he takes her back to bed, he finds a strange doll made from straw, inside which is a dark ball containing a live spider.
-The next morning Louisa comes down for breakfast wearing a short black dress and make-up.
-When John asks her about the doll, she claims not to have seen it.
+Louisa returns to the mound after school and hears noises.
+It sounds like approaching animal growls.
+That night, John finds muddy footprints leading from the front door to the bathroom.
+Louisa is inside with the door locked, sitting in the tub as the shower washes her muddied body.
+She is also bleeding.
+Later that night, Louisa sleepwalks.
+John takes her back to bed and finds a doll made from straw, inside which is a ball containing a spider.
+The next morning, Louisa has breakfast wearing a short black dress and make-up.
+She claims not to have seen the doll.

-Louisa is bullied by a preppy girl in the staircase of their school.
-Meanwhile, at home, John comes across a pile of muddy clothes in her bedroom.
-While investigating outside the house, he finds the head of Louisa's doll at the mound, and the bloody remains of a blackbird.
+At school, Louisa is bullied by a preppy girl.
+Meanwhile, John finds muddy clothes in her bedroom.
+Outside the house, he finds the head of Louisa's doll at the mound, and the bloody remains of a blackbird.
 John is called to come to pick up Louisa, who says she does not feel well.
-In the infirmary he passes the preppy girl, who had apparently "fallen" down the stairs and injured her arm.
-Sam's teacher, Cassandra (Samantha Mathis), gives John her phone number, offering her friendship.

-He is later startled to find a nest of spiders in the kitchen drawer where he'd placed the straw doll.
-That night John sees Louisa emerging from the woods, even though he had previously ordered her to be home by dark.
-He calls attention to scarring visible on the skin around her neck, but Louisa storms off without explanation.
-At dinner she eats in an animal-like manner, as if starved.
+In the infirmary he passes the preppy girl, who apparently "fell" down some stairs and injured her arm.
+Sam's teacher, Cassandra, gives John her number, offering her friendship.
+He later finds a nest of spiders in the kitchen drawer where he placed the doll.
+That night, Louisa emerges from the woods, even though John previously ordered her to be home by dark.
+He calls attention to scarring on her neck, but Louisa storms off without explanation.
+At dinner, she eats in an animal-like manner, as if starved.